Generalized Sweeping Line Spanners: Preliminaries

 Next, given an angle $\theta$ for a particular cone and an angle $\gamma \in [0, \frac{\pi - 3\theta}{2})$, we give the definition of the sweeping line: For any vertex $x$ in a cone, let the \emph{sweeping line} be the line through the vertex $x$ that is at an angle of $\gamma$ to the line perpendicular to the bisector of the cone.
 We then define $x_{\gamma}$ to be the intersection of the left-side of the cone and this sweeping line (see Figure~\ref{fig:definition}).

 Finally, we define the sweeping line graph: \begin{definition}[Sweeping line graph] Given a set of points $P$ in the plane, an integer $k \ge 7$, $\theta = \frac{2\pi}{k}$, and $\gamma \in [0, \frac{\pi - 3\theta}{2})$.
-The sweeping line graph is defined as follows: \begin{enumerate} \item The vertices of the graph are the vertices of $P$. \item For each vertex $u$ of $S$ and for each cone $C$ of $\zeta_{k}$, such that the translated cone $C_{u}$ contains one or more vertices of $P \setminus \{u\}$, the spanner contains the undirected edge $(u, r)$, where $r$ is the vertex in $C_{u} \cap S \setminus \{u\}$, which minimizes $|ur_{\gamma}|$.
-This vertex $r$ is referred to as the \emph{closest} vertex in this cone of $u$.
-In the remainder of the paper, we use $|ur_{\gamma}|$ when measuring the closeness between a vertex $r$ and the apex $u$ of a cone that contains it. \end{enumerate} \end{definition}
+The sweeping line graph is defined as follows: \begin{enumerate} \item The vertices of the graph are the points of $P$. \item For each vertex $u$ of $P$ and for each cone $C$ of $\zeta_{k}$, such that the translated cone $C_{u}$ contains one or more vertices of $P \setminus \{u\}$, the spanner contains the undirected edge $(u, r)$, where $r$ is the vertex in $C_{u} \cap P \setminus \{u\}$, which minimizes $|ur_{\gamma}|$.
+This vertex $r$ is referred to as the \emph{closest} vertex in this cone of $u$. \end{enumerate} \end{definition} In the remainder of the paper, we use $|ur_{\gamma}|$ when measuring the closeness between a vertex $r$ and the apex $u$ of a cone that contains it.

 For ease of exposition, we only consider point sets in general position: no two vertices lie on a line parallel to one of the rays that define the cones, no two vertices lie on a line parallel to the sweeping line of any cone, and no three points are collinear.
+These assumptions can be removed using standard perturbation techniques.

+We note that the construction time for the sweeping line graph is identical to that of the $\Theta$-graph: $O(n \log n)$ time.
+This can for example be achieved using the construction algorithm by Keil~\cite{K88} and using the slanted sweepline instead of the perpendicular one (or alternatively rotating the point set).

 Using the structure of the sweeping line graph, we define a simple algorithm called \emph{sweeping-routing} to construct a path between any two vertices $s$ and $t$.
 The name comes from the fact that this is also a 1-local routing algorithm on the sweeping line graph.
 Let $t$ be the destination of the routing algorithm and let $u$ be the current vertex (initially $u = s$).
 If there exists a direct edge to $t$, follow this edge.
 Otherwise, follow the edge to the closest vertex in the cone of $u$ that contains $t$.